The AB5 Tax Law: How It Affects Your CA Business

 Some consultants might feel that the chances of getting caught for misclassification are low, but the potential penalties are too high to ignore.
 This isn’t just about paying some back taxes; the state can impose severe fines for misclassifying workers.
 These penalties can range from $5,000 to $25,000 per violation, which can be financially devastating for a small business or solo consultant.
 Intentionally misclassifying an employee is a serious legal breach.
 If you find yourself facing a notice from the state, getting professional audit representation can help you handle the situation correctly and minimize the damage.

-Get Professional Help with AB 5 Compliance
+When You Need Professional Help with AB 5

 Trying to figure out AB 5 on your own can feel overwhelming, but you don’t have to do it alone.
 The law is complex, and the stakes are high.
 Getting professional help is a smart business decision that protects you from costly mistakes and gives you peace of mind.
 With the right support, you can focus on what you do best—running your consulting business.